unifiedfx/automationfx-python/README.md

 There are two ways to use actions that work against phones:

 1. From the root prompt 'AFX>' pass the source phone extension as the fist argument i.e. 'call 50005 10134' to call 10134 from the phone with extension 50005
-2. Set the context to the phone to perfom actions on and omit the fist argument using the 'cd' Choose Device command
+2. Set the context to the phone to perfom actions on and omit the fist argument, using the Choose Device command 'cd' to set the context

 Using the root prompt: